ansible/workshops/exercises/ansible_f5/README.md

  - [Exercise 3.1 - Operational Change with AS3](3.1-as3-change)
  - [Exercise 3.2 - Deleting a Web Application](3.2-as3-delete)

-## Section 4 - Ansible Tower F5  Exercises
+## Section 4 - Ansible Controller F5  Exercises

  - [Exercise 4.0 - Explore the Ansible Automation Controller](4.0-explore-tower)
  - [Exercise 4.1 - Create an Ansible Automation Controller job template](4.1-tower-job-template)